English | Lietuviškai

 3. The program checks your user's Downloads directory at startup and, if it contains an ISO file, selects this file as the default.
 If you want to select another ISO file instead of the ISO file selected by the program, you can do so using the Other button, which can be found in the program window.
 The program also checks the USB media connected to the computer during startup and lists them in the Disk to use field.
 Select the desired USB device..

 4. If all program options are right for you, press the Make Startup Disk button.
-Before starting to copy the ISO file to the USB storage device, the program may provide a warning message about your selected USB storage device so that you have the opportunity to check again whether the selected USB storage device contains any important data that will be destroyed during the burning of the Peropesis ISO file.
+Before starting to copy the ISO file to the USB storage device, the program may provide a warning message about your selected USB storage device so that you have the opportunity to check again whether the selected USB storage device contains any important data that will be destroyed during the burning of the Peropesis ISO.
 Check and confirm.

-If the above sequence of steps was followed correctly, the Startup Disk Creator should have already started copying the Peropesis ISO file to the default USB drive.
+If the above sequence of steps was followed correctly, the Startup Disk Creator should have already started copying the Peropesis ISO file to the USB drive.
 The status of the task performing by the program should have changed to Writing disk image….
 Because the ISO file of Peropesis live operating system is small, copying process may take up to a minute depending on your computer specifications.
 The program will alert you with an Installation complete notification when the copying process will be complete.
 If this message appears, it means that you have created an auto-bootable Peropesis live USB.

 How to boot Peropesis live USB to your computer memory, see chapter 2.1.